PaperMC/docs/docs/velocity/dev/api/plugin-messaging.md

 ## Case 3: Receiving a plugin message from a backend server

-This is for when you need to receive messages from your backend server.
+This is for when you need to receive plugin messages from your backend server.
 It will require registering with the ChannelRegistrar for the event to be fired.

 An example use case could be handing a request to transfer the player to another server.